Gluten-Free Meal Ideas

 If you follow a gluten-free diet your meals and snacks can still be balanced and delicious.
 Below are some examples of gluten-free meals that you can enjoy throughout the day.

-- Gluten-free oats cooked and mixed with a sprinkle of cinnamon, nuts, and dried fruit
+- Gluten-free oats mixed with a sprinkle of cinnamon, nuts, and dried fruit

 - Slice of gluten-free toast or a gluten-free English muffin with peanut butter and a small bowl of fresh berries